OR WAIT 15 SECS

 "Since atopic dermatitis affects as many as 17 percent of children in the U. S. and since eczema vaccinatum carries a fatality rate of 5-10 percent, therapies that prevent or treat eczema vaccinatum successfully are crucial should the need for mass vaccination against smallpox arise in response to bioterrorism," said Harvard pediatrics professor Raif S. Geha, MD, chief of immunology at Boston Children's Hospital and a principal investigator in the NIH funded network investigating eczema vaccinatum.
 "The discovery of the Kawakami team, who are participants in the NIH network, is an important step towards this goal."

 People with active atopic dermatitis (eczema), or who have outgrown atopic dermatitis, and the people they live with currently cannot receive smallpox vaccinations because of the risk of eczema vaccinatum.
 While uncommon, eczema vaccinatum can develop when atopic dermatitis patients are given the smallpox vaccine or come into close personal contact with people who recently received the vaccine.
-It is estimated that a significant portion of the
+It is estimated that a significant portion of the U.S. population is currently not eligible for smallpox vaccination.

 "This discovery answers an important question that has long eluded the scientific community, "why people with atopic dermatitis were susceptible to developing eczema vaccinatum upon receiving the smallpox vaccine, while the general population was not," said Mitchell Kronenberg, the La Jolla Institute's president and scientific director.
 "It marks a significant advance toward the goal of ensuring that everyone can one day be protected against the smallpox virus."